 Pooch and Mutt’s Dental Sticks are supplemented with SHMP (sodium hexametaphosphate) which is an anti-staining and tartar preventative ingredient used by human dentists.

-You can choose between the calming ‘Hemp & Sage’ dental stick or the refreshing ‘Spirulina & Mint’ superfood stick.
+You can choose between the calming ‘Hemp & Sage’ dental stick, refreshing ‘Spirulina & Mint’ superfood stick or vegan friendly 'Peanut Butter' dental sticks.

 Hemp & Sage: For those dogs who are anxious, prone to stress or a little bit ‘loopy’, this dental stick is worth trying.
 Hemp is a naturally stress reducing ingredient, that may even improve sleep quality.
 Sage has medicinal effects and has been used since ancient times.
 It is a herb that is high in anti oxidants and that can reduce bacterial load and plaque formation.